 52. What new architectural style emerged in the 1970s, characterized by geometric shapes and a rejection of modernism?

-53. Which 1970s TV show featured a group of young adults living together and working at a hospital?
+53. Which 1970s TV show featured a group of people working at a mobile hospital during the Korean War?

-54. What new music genre emerged in the 1970s, characterized by electronic sounds and synthesizers?
+54. What new music genre emerged in the 1970s, characterized by synthesizers?

 55. Which popular 1970s toy featured a series of colorful, interconnected plastic rings?